Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 In an Altinn application there are two options for uploading file attachments:

-- file attachment component in form
+- File upload component in a form
 - API-call to app backend

 The former will be a good alternative for all data where it is expected that the user will upload files through the user interface in the app.